Franckapik/Fadmin/README.md

 ## 2. Install Postgresql database

 First install a local psql database on your machine.
+By example, using Pgadmin 4, create new database named "myproject"

+Next, fill env variable from.env DATABASE_URL= with your new database url.

 Then, you can automatically add prototypes tables on your database with prisma push.